 In response to an increased number of reports to the BTO of birds with beak deformities, the Garden Ecology Team has initiated Big Garden Beak Watch.
 We are not sure why reports have increased in frequency and we are keen to find out more.
 In particular, we want to know: (a) Do types of deformities vary between species? (b) Are deformities more common in some regions rather than others? and (c) What causes different types of deformity?
 Please help us to find out more by getting involved >>>

 Garden Wildlife Health (GWH) is a collaborative project between the British Trust for Ornithology (BTO), the Zoological Society of London (ZSL), the Royal Society for the Protection of Birds (RSPB) and Froglife which aims to monitor the health of, and identify disease threats to, British wildlife.
 Our particular focus is on garden birds, amphibians, reptiles and hedgehogs.
 For this we count on the help of the public to submit reports of sick or dead wildlife and to send in samples for analysis.
-Find out more about the survey here.
+Find out more about Garden Wildlife Health.

 In 2004, the BTO’s Shortest Day Survey revealed that urban birds could afford to get up later than their rural counterparts due to increased temperatures in towns and cities.
 However, in studies elsewhere in the world, light pollution has been shown to have an important effect on the behaviour of birds.
-The BTO wants to investigate this relationship through the Early Bird Survey, which will run Thursday 9th January 2014.
-You can find out more and download the instructions but the survey will not be live until the first week of January 2014.
+The BTO investigated this relationship through the Early Bird Survey.
+You can find out more here.

 Birds and Garden Berries Study - ENDED March 2013